 Bean - Red Mexican - Phaseolus vulgaris

-Tender annual Pole.
+Tender annual Bush.
 Dry.
 Heirloom.
 This variety is also known as "Montezuma's Red" and was introduced in the 1800s.
 This prolific dry-land variety is outstanding for baking.

 Soil & Water: Legumes like well-drained soil rich in organic matter and with a moderate amount of nutrients.
 Water lightly at planting, moderately at flowering, and heavily throughout harvest time.
 Avoid overhead watering.

 Planting & Growing: Direct seed when the danger of frost is past.
 This red bean is a very prolific, long-season, small bush bean which grows well in drier soils.